tjmahr/dissertation/docs/22-referent-selection.md

 word recognition task was too easy.
 At age 4, approximately 25% of children had nonword growth curve peaks of .99 or greater.

-Despite the presense of ceiling effects, vocabulary size had a small-to-medium positive correlation with nonword growth curve peaks at all three ages.
+Despite the presence of ceiling effects, vocabulary size had a small-to-medium positive correlation with nonword growth curve peaks at all three ages.
 Children who knew more words had a higher probability of looking to the novel object when presented with a nonword.
 This